John Wesley Harding (singer): Music and entertainment career

 Stace began his musical career using the stage name John Wesley Harding, which he took from the 1967 Bob Dylan album John Wesley Harding, for which Dylan misspelled the outlaw John Wesley Hardin's name, adding a final 'g'.
 He attracted notice after opening a concert for John Hiatt, leading him to sign with Demon Records, who released his critically acclaimed live album It Happened One Night in 1988.
 The success of the album led to a record deal with Sire Records, with whom he released Here Comes the Groom in 1990.
 The album featured members of The Attractions, and this association caused critics to frequently compare Stace to Elvis Costello for much of his career.
 He released The Name Above the Title and Why We Fight for Sire in 1991 and 1992 respectively, but despite critical acclaim and a strong cult following from his engaging live shows, he was not able to find a larger audience, leading Sire to drop him from the label.
 He continued to release music as John Wesley Harding throughout the 90s and early 2000s on various independent labels, including the song "I'm Wrong About Everything", featured on the soundtrack for the movie High Fidelity.
 In 1995, he was chosen by Bruce Springsteen as his first opening act in 20 years for his solo shows at the Berkeley Community Theatre in 1995.
 In the mid 2000s he took a temporary hiatus from music to focus on his burgeoning writing career, returning in 2009 with Who Was Changed And Who Was Dead, a collaboration with The Minus 5.
 After 2011's The Sound of His Own Voice, he began releasing music under his given name, the most recent being 2021's Late Style.

 "John Wesley Harding's Cabinet of Wonders", his series of variety shows, began in Spring 2009 in New York City at (Le) Poisson Rouge, before moving to City Winery, and has included appearances by Rosanne Cash, Graham Parker, Josh Ritter, Rick Moody, Colson Whitehead, Jonathan Ames, A.C.
 Newman, Rhett Miller, Steven Page, Eugene Mirman, Kristin Hersh, David Gates, John Roderick, Jon Auer, Tanya Donelly, Martha Plimpton, Todd Barry, Steve Almond, and Stephen Elliott.
 The spring 2010 series featured, among others, Sarah Vowell, Sondre Lerche, Buffalo Tom, Janeane Garofalo, Robbie Fulks, and Paul Muldoon.
 Artists in the series included Andrew Bird, Tift Merritt, and David Wax Museum.
 Podcasts of the series can be heard on NPR's "Cabinet of Wonders." and recently on Salon.com.
 Live shows continue in New York City and across the country.

+In 2019 and early 2020, John Wesley Harding (Wesley Stace) toured extensively, performing club dates and intimate house concerts across the United States.
+A 2020 feature in Yahoo Entertainment described him preparing for a house concert in Columbus, Ohio shortly before pandemic shutdowns, with Harding reflecting on the abrupt halt to touring and his eagerness to return to live performance.